 The table below provides a summary of the current status of these updated agreements.

 Principality of Andorra

 Documents and links

-As almost all these territories and almost all the Member States are parties to the multilateral instruments set at the OECD and Global Forum level for implementing the Global Standard for the Automatic Exchange of Financial Account Information, the conditions are met for ensuring a continuing cooperation in tax matters.
+As all these territories and all the Member States are parties to the multilateral instruments set at the OECD and Global Forum level for implementing the Global Standard for the Automatic Exchange of Financial Account Information, the conditions are met for ensuring a continuing cooperation in tax matters.